 What are the features?

-- 8-PW: a traditional cavity-back design with a low and deeper CG enabling more spin, accuracy and control into the greens.
+These have a traditional cavity-back design with a low and deeper CG, enabling more spin, accuracy and control into the greens.

 Other features and technologies include: